nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 I'm crafty by nature, so that lends itself to whatever hobby I decide to pick up.
 However, I don't have any formal training in woodworking.
 I guess I took a shop class in eighth grade, but that was about 20 years ago now.

+I look up lots of things on YouTube, it's such an amazing resource.
+There are also websites that offer classes like [Udemy ](https://www.udemy.com/)and [Skillshare](https://www.skillshare.com/).
+As I'm getting more confident in my abilities, I've been thinking about taking a more formal class to learn from a professional.

 ## What I like to build

 Dupes of expensive stuff I see online.
-I like working backward from a finished product and figuring out how to make it myself for less.
+I like working backward from a finished product and figuring out how to make it myself for less money.

 Trying to build something you find is also a good way to get measurements.
 Like what's a good height for a TV stand?
 You don't want to be looking up at the ceiling, but not down at the floor either.